Vinnie-tec/whatsapp-clone-sony/README.md

-# This is a WhatsApp clone website using next js
+# This is a WhatsApp clone website built using next js, firebase, styled components, material UI